kopylash/hangman-ruby/docs/part_3_connecting_hangperson_to_sinatra.md

 Let's get our app onto Heroku.
 * First, run `bundle install` to make sure our Gemfile and Gemfile.lock are in sync.
 * Next, type `git add -A` to stage all changed files (including Gemfile.lock)
-* Then type `git commit -am"Ready for Heroku!"` to commit all local changes on Cloud9.
+* Then type `git commit -am "Ready for Heroku!"` to commit all local changes.
 * Next, type `heroku login` and authenticate.
 * Since this is the first time we're telling Heroku about the Hangperson app, we must type `heroku create` to have Heroku prepare to recieve this code and to have it create a git reference for referencing the new remote repository.
-* Then, type `git push heroku master` to push your Cloud9 code to Heroku.
+* Then, type `git push heroku master` to push your code to Heroku.
-* When you want to update Heroku later, you only need to commit your changes to git locally in Cloud9, then push to Heroku as in the last step.
+* When you want to update Heroku later, you only need to commit your local changes to git, then push to Heroku as in the last step.
 * Verify that the Heroku-deployed Hangperson behaves the same as your development version before continuing.
-A few lines up from the bottom of the Heroku output in the Cloud9 terminal should have a URL ending in herokuapp.com.
+A few lines up from the bottom of the Heroku output in the terminal should have a URL ending in herokuapp.com.
 Find that, copy it to the clipboard, and paste it into a new browser tab to see the current app.
-The Cloud9 IDE browser tab won't render the app properly, so use a new browser tab outside of Cloud9.
 * Verify the broken functionality by clicking the new game button.

 -----